Yandex Cloud

 Creating a cluster copyCreating a cluster copy

-You can create a Greenplum® cluster using the settings of another one created earlier.
-To do so, you need to import the configuration of the source Greenplum® cluster to Terraform.
-This way you can either create an identical copy or use the imported configuration as the baseline and modify it as needed.
-Importing a configuration is a good idea when the source Greenplum® cluster has a lot of settings and you need to create a similar one.
+You can create a Greenplum® cluster with the settings of another one created earlier.
+To do so, import the Greenplum® source cluster's configuration to Terraform.
+This way, you can either create an identical copy or use the configuration you imported as the baseline and modify it as needed.
+Importing a configuration is a good idea when a source Greenplum® cluster has a lot of settings and you need to create a similar one.

 To create a Greenplum® cluster copy: